 + Overall academic and personal accomplishments will be considered secondary to the creative portfolio.

-Once a student is admitted, the department will evaluate which transferring courses from the previous institution may be applied towards the major.
 Prospective transfer students are encouraged to complete the following design fundamentals equivalent courses at their initial institution prior to application:

 + Color Theory